-- You will change into a hospital gown before going into the scanning area.
-For safety reasons, you will place your clothing, credit and ATM cards, and any objects (such as your phone, jewelry, coins, and glasses), in a locker.
+You will change into a hospital gown before going into the scanning area.
+For safety reasons, you will place your clothing, credit cards, and any objects (such as your phone, jewelry, coins, and glasses), in a locker.
 This is because objects with even a small amount of metal can fly into the magnet, and the magnet can damage mobile phones and credit cards.

-- You will be taken to the scanning room and helped onto the MRI table.
+Your technologist will bring you to the scanning room and help you onto the MRI table.
 The MRI machine is a large, donut-shaped magnet.
-It makes a loud tapping noise while the scan is in progress.
+It makes a loud tapping noise during the scan.
 Your technologist will offer you earplugs or earphones to listen to music.

 After Your MRI